 - removal of abdominal and pelvic lymph nodes

-- biopsies of other tissues and collection of fluid inside the abdomen
+- biopsies of other tissues and collection of fluid inside of the abdomen

 Surgery is more extensive if you don’t want to have children.
-You also need more surgery if you have stage 2, 3, or 4 cancer.
+You also may need more surgery if you have stage 2, 3, or 4 cancer.
 Complete removal of all areas involved with cancer may prevent you from becoming pregnant in the future.
 This includes:

 - removal of the uterus

 - removal of both ovaries and fallopian tubes

 - removal of as much tissue that has cancer cells as possible